 Location: Sta.
 Ana Avenue, Davao City

 Sta.
-Ana Cathedral is one of the oldest Davao churches that have been recently renovated.
-Like St. Joseph Church, it is air-conditioned, making the church attendance increase.
+Ana Cathedral is one of the oldest Davao churches.
+The parish recently renovated the church.
+In a bid to increase church attendance, they added air-conditioning like St. Joseph Church.
 Sta.
 Ana Cathedral is especially popular among brides because of its long aisle with interesting floor patterns and vintage chandeliers.

 San Pedro Cathedral